Choose from 100s of elite activity and accommodation options.

 Which makes it just about perfect for a stag do!

 For great nights out Bath really couldn’t be easier to navigate.
 The city centre is nicely compact so everything is in easy walking distance.
-Particularly handy after a massive day of hard fought activities and also if you’ve reached that point of the evening where the ground doesn’t appear to want to stay still.
+Particularly handy after a massive day of hard fought stag activities in Bath and also if you’ve reached that point of the evening where the ground doesn’t appear to want to stay still.

 If you’re rugby fans Bath RFC are located right in the city centre on the banks of the Avon River.

-While girls might flock to Bath for a touch of Jane Austen and Mr Darcy Bath was also the birth place of another literary character of note, Mary Shelley’s Frankenstein.
+While girls might flock to Bath for a touch of Jane Austen and Mr Darcy, Bath was also the birthplace of another literary character of note, Mary Shelley’s Frankenstein.